Taiko2k/Tauon/README.md

 ### Features :sparkles:

   - Playback support for common codecs such as MP3 and FLAC
+  - Dark themed with customisable colours
+  - Simple drag and drop track importing
+  - Batch transcode folders to OPUS for easy compressing for devices
-  - CUE sheet support
+  - Integrated CUE sheet detection
-  - Switchable visual layouts
+  - Tracks and/or gallery artwork layout
   - Last.fm scrobbling
   - Outbound streaming (via icecast)
-  - Customisable colours
   - Multi-platform (Windows and Linux)

 ### Screenshots :star2: